Locklizard

 Controlling access periods and expiring training courses

-When protecting course content, your DRM controls should contain the ability to ensure your course content is time controlled.
-This may be that it cannot be viewed before a certain date and/or can only be viewed for a designated amount of time.
-This could be that users can open the protected content a number of times, or it can be used for a couple of weeks, months, or so on.
+When protecting course content, your DRM controls should contain the ability to ensure your course content is time-controlled.
+For example, so that it cannot be viewed before a certain date and/or can only be viewed for a designated amount of time.
+You may also want to ensure that users can open the protected content a number of times, it can be used for a couple of weeks/ months, or so on.

 Online course security, phone home and the ever-online philosophy